jonathancross/jc-docs/gnupg.md

 Many people have [declared PGP dead](https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp/) because it is hard to use, doesn't protect metadata in encrypted emails and supports to much legacy crypto.
 Although there are very good arguments against it, I still think it is undeniable that it works well for verifying digital signatures, has wide support (hardware, software and people) and does a decent job at encrypting email once you have a properly setup client.
 Could this be done better?
 Absolutely!
 But this is the best we have right now and attempts to replace it have always fallen short of the features needed.

-## Random things that confused me about gpg
+## RANT: Random things that confused me about gpg

-* Many options re not listed in the `--help` or man pages.
+* Many options are not listed in the `--help` or man pages.
 See [Esoteric Options](https://www.gnupg.org/documentation/manuals/gnupg/GPG-Esoteric-Options.html) for a few interesting ones.
 * The term *Primary Key* = "Master Key"
 * The term *subkey* refers to a key which is certified by the *Primary Key*
 * `--armor` = This option causes the key to be output as ASCII (instead of the default binary format).
 Why not use `--ascii`?
 Furthermore, users will encounter plenty of nonsense if you forget this option while trying to encrypt a message.
 ALL of these will fail without a useful error message for example: